liquidprompt/liquidprompt/docs/config.rst

    .. warning::
       This may not work properly on exotic terminals.
 Please report any issues.

+.. attribute:: LP_ENABLE_TITLE_COMMAND
+   :type: bool
+   :value: 1

+   Postpend the currently running command to the terminal title while the command is running.

+   :attr:`LP_ENABLE_TITLE` must be enabled to have any effect.

+   .. versionadded:: 2.1

 .. attribute:: LP_ENABLE_VCS_ROOT
    :type: bool
    :value: 0